 Field Trips for Valencia, Spain

-You are encouraged to participate in the included program field trips; possible destinations are listed below.
+You are encouraged to participate in the organized field trips, whcih are included in your program fees.
 These excursions generally take place on weekends.
-Dates and destinations may change at the discretion of the Resident Director.
+Destinations may change at the discretion of the Resident Director.

 Xàtiva & Wine Cellar Tour